EmadAmanifar/FSL-face-recursion/README.md

 These held‑out identities are later used to form the **support set** (5 images each) and **query set** (1 image each).

 ![Sample images from the dataset](images/sample_images.png)
-*Figure 1: Random face images from the training set with their labels.*

 ---